Academic Catalog

 • No grades of D are awarded for graduate level courses.

-• Students in Clinical Education coursework are graded on a Satisfactory (S) /Unsatisfactory (U) basis
+• Clinical Education coursework is graded on a Satisfactory (S) /Unsatisfactory (U) basis

 • Grades of F or U are not acceptable in any required graduate courses